Hey Arnold!: The Movie (video game)

-Hey Arnold!: The Movie is a 2002 platform video game developed by Altron and published by THQ, based upon the TV show's film released the same year.
+Hey Arnold!: The Movie is a 2002 platform video game developed by Altron and published by THQ for the Game Boy Advance, based upon the TV show's film released the same year.
 It is the only video game to be exclusively based on Hey Arnold!.

-The boxart of the game is the same artwork to the theatrical poster of the film, the only difference is that the theatrical poster had its background in a grayscale or black and white color scheme with Scheck blending in with the color on top while Arnold and the gang was in color.
-Strangely, Scheck is omitted from the game's colored boxart.

 Gameplay

 Arnold prepares to throw tomatoes at one of Scheck's henchmen.

 Just like the film's plot, Arnold and Gerald must save their neighborhood from an industrialist named Scheck, who wishes to demolish the area and build a mall in its place.
 The game consists of five worlds, each one containing four levels and one boss enemy.
 The player may control Arnold, Gerald, Grandpa, and Grandma, which all are assigned their own levels with their own objectives.
 The player may use weapons such as teeth and toilet paper to defeat enemies.
 Helga, who can be unlocked with a secret code, replaces all the other characters.
 Using the same code will revert them.